astrophysics91/Data_Forecasting/Readme.txt

 ** I will update this manual and the code.
 Currently, the description is limited.
 ** Shapiro delay, PBDOT effect are only parameters you can add into "Perfect_Model.par" with the automatic parameter file generator.

+If you use this code, please cite the paper (It is still under review.
+Submitted to A&A)

 Thank you

 ** contact mail: jjang@mpifr-bonn.mpg.de